rafaelveggi/vtx/README.md

 Open your favorite browser and point to http://localhost:4200/

+If you need a JSON file to load on the Cart page, please use cart.json on the root directory.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
+##### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.